Sawasdee khap, and welcome to Bangkok!

 Let’s dive more into the details of the Mad Monkey Hostel.
 Starting with the obvious: this place is loved by ALL travellers.
 If you don’t believe us, simply check the reviews and ratings.
 With over 3000 reviews and a super-strong 9.2/10 rating, you can be 100% that you’re in for a treat when booking this epic hostel.
 Previous travellers especially loved the friendly atmosphere and super-fun staff.

-Mad Monkey is the ideal backpacker hostel for solo travellers, just grab one of the super-comfy dorm beds and get chatting with your roommates.
+Mad Monkey is the ideal backpacker hostel for solo travellers in Thailand!
+Just grab one of the super-comfy dorm beds and get chatting with your roommates.
 Mad Monkey isn’t just a normal hostel, it’s a socially responsible business.
 Your stay helps to support community projects across Southeast Asia – we LOVE that!

 Bar crawls, pool parties, great food, and epic people, there is always something going on at Mad Monkey.
 If things become overwhelming or you just want a bit of time to yourself, opt to stay in one of the comfy private rooms.
 They’re spacious, affordable and super-clean even for budget travellers.
 The air-conditioned rooms are the ideal spot to relax after a long day of exploring Bangkok.

 3. Revolution Hostel Asoke – Best Cheap Hostel in Bangkok

 Revolution Hostel Asoke is quite new but already counts among the best hostels in Bangkok, what with all the colourful beanbags scattered around the lounge area and the amazing dorm beds perfect for budget travellers looking for somewhere with great design at an affordable rate.